kunikohunter/PepBind3D/README.md

 - **Affinity correlations:** Spearman on log₁₀ values with censored measurements excluded (IC50 20,000/50,000/70,000 nM; KD 5,000/10,000/20,000 nM).
 - **KD measurements pool three IEDB assay labels** corresponding to different assays, distinguishable via `assay_method`.
-The competitive radioligand subset is ~1% censored; the two fluorescence subsets are 71–74% censored and centred about one log unit stronger.
-Stratify or model the censoring.
+They differ in location and in how much of each is censored, so stratify on `assay_method` rather than pooling blind. `analysis/kd_label_pooling.py` has the per-label numbers.

 ## Paths and dependencies

-All filesystem roots live in `paths.py` and are overridable by environment variable, so running this elsewhere means setting two variables rather than editing every script:
+All filesystem roots live in `paths.py`.
+Nothing else names one.
+The defaults are our layout, so on another machine set these first:

 ```bash
 export PEPBIND3D_DATA=/your/path/to/IEDB_data_clean    # measurements, structures, analysis outputs